mjakeman/extension-manager/po/README.md

 Try to be consistent with choices that previous translator did, unless they contradict other GTK/GNOME applications translated terms.

 ## How to contribute your translation
 1. Make sure, that you have account on Github.
-And if not, create one here: https://github.com/
+And if not, create one [here](https://github.com/).

-2. Also make sure, that you know some basics about how to make pull requests: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork; And how to create fork: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks
+2. Also make sure, that you know some basics about how to make pull requests: [How to make pull request from fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and [How to create fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).

 3. Upload changes that you make in your local copy of repository to your fork.